MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-meeting-rooms.md

 ### How does the camera work?

-To capture everyone in the space, an ultrawide-angle camera is positioned at the front of the room below the displays.
+An ultrawide-angle camera is positioned at the front of the room below the displays to capture everyone in the space.

 The ultrawide-angel camera features intelligent tracking of meeting participants so they can be represented individually in a large view instead of as faces within a large image of the entire room.